natreed/P2PChat_w_E2EE/README.md

     - Text file should have one line per user / address
     - username should come first, followed by a space, followed by a address

+- Used threading for concurrent sending and receiving operations
+- Used python threading for concurrent sending and receiving operation

 #####Advance Code Outline:
  - Csaber.py